f34nk/lexbor_erl/README.md

 - **Safe by design**: Each worker is single-threaded, processing one request at a time
 - **No shared state**: Documents are isolated to their respective workers
 - **Concurrent operations**: Multiple workers can process different documents simultaneously
-- **Consistent routing**: A document always routes to the same worker via consistent hashing on `DocId`
+- **Deterministic routing**: A document always routes to the same worker via the worker ID encoded in the `DocId`
 - **Individual worker restart**: If a worker crashes, only that worker is restarted by the supervisor
 - **Limited blast radius**: Worker crashes only affect documents on that specific worker
 - **Automatic recovery**: Crashed workers are automatically restarted and can accept new documents